Secre-C/PersonaEditor/PersonaEditorCMD/readme.txt

 				"UTF-32"

 	/size 13842	- When import image to FNT (-impimage), use this command to set new font's size.
 Optional.

+	/ovrw  		- Overwrites the original file instead of adding "(NEW)" to the file name

 Basic example.
 You have BIN file, that contain two BF.
 For export: